 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.
 All volunteers are required to have a criminal records check, which we will arrange with you.

-You will be supported by the friendly and experienced local team of international and local staff, led by Alice and Aikins.
-Alice is the Director of Operations, and orginally volunteered with the project herself 10 years ago.
-Aikins is the Volunteer Coordinator and grew up in the local community so is a great source of advice and help for volunteers.
+You will be supported by the friendly and experienced local team.
+Aikins is the Operations Director and grew up in the local community so is a great source of advice and help for volunteers.

 There is an outside communal area and kitchen where volunteers can cook, eat and socialise; there is also an inside kitchen with a fridge and a social area next door to the volunteer bedrooms.

-There is intermittent 3G internet access in the village.
+There is intermittent mobile internet access in the village.

 Volunteers visit the local market weekly to buy food and take it in turns to cook meals for the rest of the group.
 A member of the local team is also available to offer any help you might need with cooking or to teach you a few Ghanaian meals!